 Seeking to increase employee motivation using rewards can sometimes be a daunting task for managers.
 But it shouldn’t be.
-When armed with the right information and the proper techniques, managers can be experts at enhancing motivation using rewards in no time.
+When armed with the right information and the proper techniques, as well as industry-leading cloud call center software, managers can be experts at enhancing motivation using rewards in no time.

 Managers who are developing, revamping or currently implementing an employee rewards program should consider these 20 tips:

 Involving all employees (or representatives from different positions) will encourage communication between employees and management about the rewards process.
 It will also ensure that both employees and upper management are onboard with the reward system.

 Including employees in the reward program development process is critical to ensuring that they value the rewards and see them as worth the effort.
 Managers should value employee input and select rewards accordingly.
 Employees who see the rewards as worth the effort will be more motivated to work hard to obtain them.

 Managers should clearly delineate how employees can earn rewards.
 When employees have a comprehensive understanding of what is expected of them, they will be more capable of achieving performance standards.

 Employees must see the rewards as attainable in order for them to engage in the necessary effort to obtain them.
 Check in with employees to ensure that they believe the rewards are within their reach.
 Also, providing the employees with a dashboard where they can view their performance in real time will allow them to accurately assess their own performance and have realistic expectations for rewards.